DeepasriMPrasad/DataSculpt/BUILD_INSTRUCTIONS.md

 rm -rf node_modules package-lock.json
 npm install
 ```

+**"ENOENT: no such file or directory, scandir '@esbuild/aix-ppc64'"**
+- Fixed by excluding unnecessary esbuild platform binaries from packaging
+- The updated electron-builder.config.js handles this automatically

 **"Package electron is only allowed in devDependencies"**
 - Fixed by moving electron from dependencies to devDependencies